pedrobg00/obsidian-statistics-vault/Métodos Numéricos/Zeros de Funções/Método das Secantes.md

     fx1 = f(x1)
     iteration = 0
     while iteration < max_iter:
-# Check if the Denominator is Too close to Zero
+# Check If The Denominator Is Too Close To Zero
         if abs(fx1 - fx0) < tol:
             return {
                 'root': x1,